gicentre/prettier-plugin-elm/README.md

 To run the development version of `prettier-plugin-elm`:

 - Clone this repository
+- Ensure [pnpm is installed on your machine](https://pnpm.io/installation) (any version above v10.0 will work)
-- Run `yarn install`
+- Run `pnpm install`
-- Run `yarn lint` to make sure that the codebase passes linting
+- Run `pnpm lint` to make sure that the codebase passes linting
-- Run `yarn test` to make sure that TypeScript successfully compiles into JavaScript and and all unit tests pass
+- Run `pnpm test` to make sure that TypeScript successfully compiles into JavaScript and and all unit tests pass
 - To test the plugin manually, create a file named `prettier-test.elm` (or `.md`).
-  Then run `yarn prettier --plugin=. prettier-test.elm` (or `.md`) and check the output.
+  Then run `pnpm prettier --plugin=. prettier-test.elm` (or `.md`) and check the output.

 ## Credits